sharptree/vscode-autoscript-deploy/README.md

 > The screen definition XML is consistently formatted when extracted to assist with comparison.
 To ensure the formatting remains consisted, when using the standard XML formatter ensure that the `Space Before Empty Close Tag` is unchecked.
 > ![Empty Close Tag Setting](./images/empty_close_tag_setting.png)

+### Extracted Metadata
+As of version 1.6.0 extracted screens will include a `metadata` tag that contains the conditional properties configuration.
+It also includes the security group and condition definitions that support creating the security group if it doesn't exist and creating *or* updating the conditional expressions.
+The `metadata` tag is removed as part of the import process and will error if you attempt to import the exported presentation XML through the front end user interface.

 ## Compare with Maximo
 To compare the current script or screen definition with the script or screen on the server, bring up the Visual Studio Code Command Palette (`View > Command Palette...` or `⌘ + shift + p` or `ctrl + shift + p`) and select `Compare with Maximo`.
 The extension will query Maximo for the current script or screen that is in the editor based on the `scriptConfig` variable or `<presentation id=""` attribute and open a new window, providing the Visual Studio Code diff editor.